Syn-Tax/cross-domain-am/reports/honours/body/06_conclusions.md

 With the recent boom in LLMs and especially multimodal LLMs they provide an opportunity in terms of their potential ability to generalise across domains with minimal amounts of learning (e.g. using in-context learning).
 LLMs have already shown promise in argument mining tasks so it seems an appropriate next step to discover how they fair in a cross-domain environment [@gorurCanLargeLanguage2024].

-# Discussion
+# Legal, Social, Ethical and Professional Issues

-With the recent increases in the availability of AI technologies the considerations around the uses of such systems has come under scrutiny.
+With the recent increases in the availability of AI technologies the considerations around the ethical and social uses of such systems has come under scrutiny.
 Much of this scrutiny relates to how these intelligent systems can be created and used ethically.
 Due to the power of AI systems they are an incredibly useful tool across many fields, heavily reducing the workload and increasing the productivity of many people, on the other hand, however, because of this power even relatively incompetent, malevolent actors have the ability to cause damage.
 Before the introduction and increase in the availability of LLMs, malevalent actors had to be quite competent in order to cause damage, that has however changed because of the ease of use of such systems.

 It is often possible to cause damage simply through laziness.
 This has been seen in the author's previous work in education, where overrelience on AI systems and assistants can cause a significant decrease in accuracy, in systems where the use of 'human-in-the-loop' type systems are used with the goal to increase efficiency while still maintaining accuracy and minimising mistakes.
 Such a system only works if a. the tools are used correctly and b. the human does not become complacent and therefore accuracy falls in relatively critical situations.
 This is also a discussion worth having in AM specifically with the release of interactive assistants for the task [@lenzArgueMapperAssistantInteractive2025].
 With the introduction of openly-useable LLMs such as Open-AI's Chat-GPT models, many people are using these systems as 'life-assistants' and thus this overreliance does not have bounds in any specific field but rather life as a whole.

-Another consideration is the creation and training of such systems, specifically around both the data and the power consumption.
-Primarily this comes down to how the training datasets are sourced, created and annotated (where annotation is required).
+Another consideration is the creation and training of such systems, specifically around the data required.
+Primarily this comes down to how the training datasets are sourced, created and annotated (where annotation is required) and whether this is both legal and ethical.
 The details of the annotation of the data used in this project can be found in the individual datasets' papers, however, it was ensured that all data from those datasets was annotated and sourced ethically.
 The sourcing of data is also an important consideration, especially surrounding the license under which the original data is released.
 This generally becomes a problem when using data for commercial purposes (i.e. creating commercially available models).
 Throughout this project it was ensured that all training data has been sourced within the terms of any licenses.

+There is also an environmental implication around training large models, especially around the power usage when training large models (especially LLMs).
+It is therefore important that the power sources are considered by organisations developing these incredibly large models.

+Considering the social implications, LLMs are starting to be used in a 'personal assistant' capacity, including responding to emails or messages for the user.
+This immediately produces a lack of trust in the authenticity of such messages since the goal is generally to talk to the user.

 # Acknowledgements {-}